 Wayne joined CIBC in 2001 and has held increasingly senior and international positions.
 His previous roles at CIBC included Head of Asia Pacific and Chief Financial Officer of Capital Markets.
-Prior to joining CIBC, he was with PwC in Toronto.

 Wayne is a member of CIBC Capital Markets Executive Committee.
-In addition, Wayne serves as a Director of FirstCaribbean International Bank Limited, and as a Director of the Canada-UK Chamber of Commerce.
-Wayne is also an elected Council Member of the London Chamber of Commerce and Industry and a member of the McGill University Regional Advisory Board.
-Wayne is passionate about gender equality and inclusion within the finance industry and has worked with business communities and leaders on leveraging their collective influence and engagement to advance gender equality.
+In addition, Wayne serves as a Director of CIBC Caribbean Bank Limited., Wayne is very active in the business community having been elected President of the Canada-UK Chamber of Commerce, he also serves as an elected Council Member of the London Chamber of Commerce and Industry, and member of the Governors' Council of the Canadian Chamber of Commerce in Hong Kong.
+Wayne is passionate about education, gender equality and inclusion within the finance industry and he currently serves as Director on the Global Board of 100 Women in Finance, and as a member of the McGill University UK and Europe Regional Advisory Board.